 Employee: Paid persons engaged for pay, to deliver the programs and services of an organisation, this included non-executive Management.

-Volunteer: Unpaid persons who elect to participate in the delivery of programs or services of an organisation.

 Awards (modern awards) are legal documents that outline the minimum pay rates and conditions of employment as set out by Fair Work.

 Remuneration: Money paid in exchange for work or services.